gover520/sevo/README.md

-# sonic
+# sevo
-Sonic is a simple framework you can easy to make game server in Lua.
+Sevo is a simple framework you can easy to make a server in Lua.